henry2004y/minimal_test/_posts/2020-07-24-version-control.md

 ## Squashing commits

-Generally it is better to squeeze small commits before merging.
+Generally it is better to squeeze small commits before merging, especially in a PR.
 Take a look at this post [Combining multiple commits before pushing](https://stackoverflow.com/questions/6934752/combining-multiple-commits-before-pushing-in-git).

+## Finding regression

+`git bisect` is a great tool for finding regression.
+Check [how to use git bisect](https://stackoverflow.com/questions/4713088/how-to-use-git-bisect).

+## Blaming

+`git blame` shows the modification history of a file.
+There are now built-in versions on GitHub and GitLab.

 ## Removing from history

 Removing a file completely from Git history requires extra care, which is described in [Removing sensitive data from a repository](https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).